 This is completely counter-intuitive, but true.
-Recalling the TTS, or the temporary reduction in hearing that occurs from sustained exposure, we know that a rider that does not wear ear plugs will have worse hearing while on the road (whether he realizes it or not.)
+Recalling the TTS we mentioned earlier – the temporary reduction in hearing that occurs from sustained exposure – we know that a rider that does not wear ear plugs will have worse hearing while on the road (whether he realizes it or not.)

 On the other hand, by reducing that high-frequency wind noise, ear plug wearers are preventing TTS and retaining full hearing ability, still being able to clearly hear low-frequency sounds like approaching cars, sirens, and their engines.
 As a result, many users actually report feeling more in tune with the road, and especially their bikes, when wearing proper ear plugs, because they are less fatigued or distracted by the roaring wind noise that they probably didn’t even notice before.

-The important factor is choosing ear plugs that attenuate enough to take the edge off of high frequency wind noise, while still allowing important sounds to be heard.
-This is accomplished at 15-30db attenuation, the range most “foamie” style earplugs fall into, such as the Hearos shown below.
+The important factor is choosing ear plugs that attenuate (reduce sound) enough to take the edge off of high frequency wind noise, while still allowing important sounds to be heard.
+This is usually accomplished at 15-30db attenuation, the range most “foamie” style earplugs fall into, such as the Hearos shown below.

 Many ear plug wearers report lower fatigue after riding versus when riding without them.
-This is due to the reduction in “noise fatigue," a condition of exhaustion and even pain that can result from sustained exposure to high levels of noise (a commonly known condition in the aviation industry, and other industries where loud noise is constant.)
+This is due to the reduction in “noise fatigue,” a condition of exhaustion and even pain that can result from sustained exposure to high levels of noise (a condition commonly known in the aviation industry, and other industries where loud noise is constant.)
 In other words, you may literally feel more energetic during and after a ride with ear plugs in, which is especially important if you’re a motorcycle commuter.
 And of course, more energy and focus can’t hurt your riding ability either.

 How To Keep Your Hearing